Understanding The Locus Of Control Theory In The Workplace

 This flexibility is a key feature, allowing individuals to adapt their locus of control to different situations.

 However, this can also present challenges.
-For instance, an overly internal locus of control can lead to excessive self-blame, while an overly external locus can result in a lack of motivation or initiative.
+For instance, an overly internal locus of control can lead to excessive self-blame, while an excessively external locus can result in a lack of motivation or initiative.

 Ten Ways to Shift Your Locus of Control at Work